The Truth About Hashimoto’s and Brain Fog

 - Cutting out grains and gluten: Okay, it may seem like gluten is everyone’s scapegoat, but if you have gluten sensitivity, you could be making yourself sick by eating grains – causing gut issues and inflammation of the brain.
 Resulting in brain fog.
 Do you think it’s worth it?
 A recent study showed that a gluten-free diet minimized the progression of Hashimoto’s.
 Try eliminating gluten from your diet for 60 days and see what happens.

 Thiamine: helps metabolize glucose, which the brain needs for energy.
-Foods rich in thiamine include trout, lean pork, macadamia nuts, sunflower seeds, and green peas.
+Thiamine-rich foods include trout, lean pork, macadamia nuts, sunflower seeds, and green peas.

-B12 is needed to maintain the sheaths surrounding the nerves that facilitate communication between neurons, and helps to prevent nerve damage.
-Found in meat, Swiss cheese, and eggs.
+B12 is needed to maintain the sheaths surrounding the nerves that facilitate communication between neurons and help prevent nerve damage.
+It is found in meat, Swiss cheese, and eggs.

 Folate: Helps prevent depression and maintain cognitive function.
 Found in beets, lentils, cauliflower, parsley, spinach, and collard greens.

 - Dealing with your stress: While you may think that you thrive on your stress, I’m here to tell you that’s nonsense!
 Long-term stress can do a serious number on your brain, adding to your brain fog.
-On top of that, it creates a strain on your adrenal glands – who are normally your thyroid’s best buds while slowing down hormone production in your thyroid.
+On top of that, it strains your adrenal glands – which are normally your thyroid’s best buds while slowing down hormone production in your thyroid.
 The result?
-An even slower metabolism, and reduced thyroid function.
+An even slower metabolism and reduced thyroid function.
 So maybe it’s time to reprioritize?

 Enrolling in my Thyroid M.V.P.
 Program – Measurable.
 Verifiable.
 Progress!™: Because you don’t have to go it alone!
-Don’t spend hours researching through Google and trying to decipher all the medical-school jargon because you feel let down by your doctor, or the medication you’ve been prescribed for hypothyroidism.
-You want answers?
+Don’t spend hours researching through Google and trying to decipher all the medical-school jargon because you feel let down by your doctor or the medication you’ve been prescribed for hypothyroidism.
+Do you want answers?
 I’ve got ‘em!
-I’ve spent years studying hypothyroidism – and more crucially, the science-based holistic treatments practices I’ve used to treat hundreds of women – including myself.
+I’ve spent years studying hypothyroidism – and, more crucially, the science-based holistic treatment practices I’ve used to treat hundreds of women – including myself.
 The Thyroid M.V.P.
 Program™ is an online one-to-one course, but you’ll meet your fellow Thyrosisters™ during friendly Q&As and through our exclusive Facebook group.
 The results are life-changing.
 So come join us!